fransiskusalvin/NumpyGroup_JC_DS_12_FinalProject/README.md

 # CREDIT CARD CUSTOMER CLUSTERING OPTIMIZED WITH MACHINE LEARNING

 ## BACKGROUND
 Almost every American, it seems, gets a new credit card offer in the mail almost every week.
 Credit cards are highly profitable, but only if the customers stays around for a while.
-It **costs about 80 dollars** to **acquire a new credit card customer** who **returns about 120 dollars per year** in profit, but **only if she keeps the card**.
-If customers **drops the card after a few weeks, or doesn’t use the card**, the issuer will **lose that 80 dollars, plus some more money spent trying to reactivate her**.
-It is a tough business.
+It **costs about 80 dollars** to **acquire a new credit card customer** who **returns about 120 dollars per year** in profit, but **only if the customers keeps the card**.
+If customers **drops the card after a few weeks, or doesn’t use the card**, the issuer will **lose that 80 dollars, plus some more money spent trying to reactivate them**.

 Source: https://www.dbmarketing.com/articles/Art175.htm